RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: RSTeller Dataset

 Subsequently, we scrutinize the most frequent non-stop words in the captions to assess content richness.
 The top 50 most frequent words are shown in \cref{fig: top_word_freq}.
-Common but meaningless stop words such as "the", "is", and "and" are filtered out.
+Common but meaningless stop words such as ``the,'' ``is,'' and ``and'' are filtered out.
 The remaining words are sorted by their frequency in descending order.
-Words suggesting inferential reasoning like "likely" and "possibly" are prevalent, reflecting the LLM's inference from the OSM tags and its knowledge.
-For example, in image patch 8 of \cref{fig:dataset_inspection}, the OSM tag only contains the tag "{\textbf{landuse:} farmland}," but the caption generated by the LLM extends the semantics by adding "It is likely used for growing crops," connecting shallow tag information to deeper meanings.
-Additionally, words like "meters," "within," and "orientation" appear frequently, demonstrating the richness of shape and geography information in the dataset due to the interpretation of attributes in the captioning tasks.
-For instance, the caption for image patch 3 in \cref{fig:dataset_inspection} precisely describes the road's orientation (south to north) and length (270 meters).
+Words suggesting inferential reasoning like ``likely'' and ``possibly'' are prevalent, reflecting the LLM's inference from the OSM tags and its knowledge.
+For example, in \cref{fig:dataset_inspection}(a), the OSM tags only indicate the presence of a solar power plant, but the LLM extends the semantics by adding ``likely featuring massive gound-mounted photovoltaic panels'' to the caption, connecting shallow tag information (solar power plant) to deeper meanings (photovoltaic panels).
+Additionally, words like ``edge'', ``straight'' and ``meters'' appear frequently, demonstrating the richness of shape and geography information in the dataset due to the interpretation of attributes in the captioning tasks.
+For instance, the caption for \cref{fig:dataset_inspection}(d) precisely describes the river's location (from the left-bottom edge to the right-top edge), shape (twist) and length (456 meters).
+Another noticeable high-frequency word is ``county,'' which mainly originates from road elements containing a ``tiger:county'' tag.
+Incorporating this tag into the captions enhances the semantic richness of the image patches by providing additional geographical context, which could be beneficial for future retrieval tasks.